-Avoid overspending.
-Set a budget for your holiday expenses and gift giving... and then stick to it!
-A lot of holiday stress has to do with financial pressure, and while you may want to be generous, you can still control your spending.
-Take a look at your bills, and set a realistic amount you can afford, in total, for all holiday costs.
-Your holiday expenditures should not interfere with your ability to pay for essentials, and they should not result in overwhelming credit card debt that will haunt you as soon as the new year begins.
+Set a budget for your holiday costs and gift giving, and stick to it.
+A lot of holiday stress has to do with financial pressure, and while you may not want to avoid spending entirely, you can control how much you spend.
+Take a look at your expenses, and set a realistic amount you can afford, in total, for all holiday costs.
+Your holiday expenditures should not interfere with your ability to pay for bills or essentials, and they should not result in overwhelming credit card debt.

-Don’t overextend.
 Keep your commitments realistic.
-What can you do without sacrificing adequate rest, exercise, and self-care?
-Fatigue from undersleeping and overexertion can contribute to depression and anxiety.
-Don’t take on such a burden that you are unable to enjoy the most important part of the season: time with loved ones and family.
+What can you take on without sacrificing adequate rest, exercise, and self-care?
+Fatigue from under-sleeping and overexertion can contribute to depression and anxiety and overall holiday stress.
+Don’t take on so much that you are unable to enjoy the most important part of the season: time with loved ones and family.

-Take in the good.
-Psychologist and author Rick Hanson calls noticing and absorbing good experiences “taking in the good," and it's an approach we often don't take when things get hectic.
-When you have a positive thought, experience, or emotion, take the time to savor it.
+When you have a positive thought, experience, or emotion, take time to fully savor it.
 Learn to dwell on the positive.
-Negative emotions and experiences are unavoidable, but by learning to emphasize the good in your life, you train your brain to reinforce more positive thinking patterns.
-In doing so, you boost your stress resilience, and capacity for joy and gratitude, increases.
+Negative emotions and experiences also come and go, but by learning to emphasize the good in your life, you train your brain to reinforce more positive thinking patterns, while your stress resilience, and capacity for joy and gratitude, increases.

-Take breaks.
 Family relationships can be complicated.
-If tensions arise, or if a particular family member makes things challenging, take some time for yourself.
+If tensions arise, or if a particular family member is challenging for you, take some time for yourself and take a break.
 Go get some exercise, nap, or meditate.
-We can’t control the behaviors of others, but we can control how we respond to stress.
+We can’t control the behaviors of others, but we can control how we respond.

-Acknowledge your feelings.
-If you have experienced past trauma, recently lost someone you love, or are feeling isolated during the holidays, it is normal to experience sadness or grief -- especially during the holiday season.
+If you have experienced past trauma, recently lost someone you love, or if you are feeling isolated during the holidays, it is normal to feel sadness or grief — especially during the holiday season.
 The holidays are complex for a lot of people, and you are not alone if you aren’t feeling so great during the festive season.
 It’s OK to cry, grieve, or opt out altogether.
-Take care of yourself.
-If you need support, reach out.
+Take care of you, and if you need support, reach out.
 Call a trusted friend, counselor, or even a crisis hotline if depression sets in.
-If you are feeling alone, try volunteering your time to connect with others in a positive way.
+If you are feeling isolated, try volunteering your time to connect with others in a positive way.
 You can also join a support group or take a new class to meet others with common interests and life experiences.